TelegramBots/book/src/1/full-bot.md

 On the [previous page](example-bot.md) we got a basic bot reacting to messages via `bot.OnMessage`.

-Now, we are going set also `bot.OnUpdate` and `bot.OnError` to make a more complete bot
+Now, we are going to set also `bot.OnUpdate` and `bot.OnError` to make a more complete bot

 Modify your `Program.cs` to the following: